tobua/synec/README.md

 ## Upcoming Features

-- Build local dependency before install
-- Build local dependency in watch mode
-- Watch dependencies of local dependencies
+- Watch dependencies of local dependencies in package.json
-- Watch `localDependencies` for changes
+- Watch `localDependencies` object in package.json for changes

 ## Similar